ctrl-freaks/freezeframe.js/README.md

 ## freezeframe.js

-freezeframe.js is a script that pauses animated .gifs and enables them to start animation automatically on mouse hover / mouse click / touch event, or manually withg trigger / release functions. it also supports responsive images.
+freezeframe.js is a script that pauses animated .gifs and enables them to start animation automatically on mouse hover / mouse click / touch event, or manually with trigger / release functions. it also supports responsive images.

 ## Examples